nstack-io/docs/docs/Features.md

 ### Messages
-Using the Messages feature of NStack can be a great tool for **informing your user** about technical difficulties, new sales or actions, etc
+Using the Messages feature of NStack can be a great tool for **informing your user** about technical difficulties, new sales or actions, etc.
 This message is shown to the user **on app launch**.
 You can configure how often the user will see the message, currently 2 options are available: